webdevtonym/code-Refractor/README.md

 ## Description

-- This is code that I have refactored to include improve this document from its original form adding changes to both html and css.
+- This is code that I have refactored to improve this document from its original form by adding changes to both html and css.

 ## Usage